rangeengine/Range-Engine-Docs/source/api/aud.rst

       The overall volume of the device.

-Factory
+Sound
 -------

-.. class:: Factory
+.. class:: Sound

-   Factory objects are immutable and represent a sound that can be played simultaneously multiple times.
+   Sound objects are immutable and represent a sound that can be played simultaneously multiple times.
 They are called factories because they create reader objects internally that are used for playback.

    .. function:: file(filename)

-   Creates a factory object of a sound file.
+   Creates a sound object of a sound file.

    :arg filename: Path of the file.
    :type filename: string